cagent-AI/Cagent/README.md

 # Cagent

 **Cagent** is an open-source Python framework designed to let you deploy your own agents, powered by OpenAI, Anthropic, and EternalAI LLMs.
 Cagent is built from a modularized version of the Zerebro backend.
-With Cagent, you can launch your own agent with similar core functionality as Zerebro.
+With Cagent, you can launch your own agent with core functionality.
 For creative outputs, you'll need to fine-tune your own model.

 ![c-agent](https://github.com/user-attachments/assets/2393a5c1-ec04-4d23-b9df-2c702cfd0f80)